 Laughter, the best medicine: Our healthiest response to life is laughter, genuine laughter.
 We all experience loss and sadness, however joy and laughter can help dissipate suffering.
 If you are sad, don’t surround yourself with even more sad situations.
 I do not mean simply go in denial and push anyone who may be struggling or having a bad time/day.
 That is an extremist attitude which will only mask the problem.
 However if you find yourself unable to cope, it is healthy and understandable to take a break from negative situations; until a time when you feel strong enough to deal with extra stuff.
 That is not selfishness, it is simply self love/self care.

-Think about the times when you feel momentary genuine happiness, you feel joy and laugh from the heart; when this happens you are taking but a glimpse of your original state of being and your eternal reality.
+Think about the times when you feel momentary genuine happiness, you feel joy and laugh from the heart; when this happens you are getting but a glimpse of your original state of being and your eternal reality.
 For that split moment you experience something that goes beyond the illusion we constantly perceive as real.
 If you can learn to focus on that; to be participant of healthy happy moments; these moments will begin to unite with one another and instead of being the exception in your life, they will become the norm.
-More importantly instead of being the expectator/participant you will become the creator of your own joy.
-This primordial state of joy will become your normal condition.
-That is why is so important to be genuine.
-Laugh when you feel like laughing, cry if you need to; tears are but a beautiful release of bottled pain.
-Don’t go around putting a smile simply to be accepted; when you do this you sacrifice what is most precious in you for a temporary delusion of acceptance which can be taken from you at any time.
-Instead become your own source, you can only do this by allowing yourself to be all that you are, all that you feel without masks.
+More importantly instead of being the spectator/participant you will become the creator of your own joy; this primordial state of joy will become your normal condition.
+That is why, is so important to be genuine, laugh when you feel like laughing, cry if you need to; tears are but a beautiful release of bottled pain.
+Don’t go around putting a smile simply to be accepted, when you do that, you sacrifice what is most precious in you for a temporary delusion of acceptance which can be taken from you at any time.
+Instead become your own source of joy and acceptance, which you can only do by allowing yourself to be all that you are, all that you feel without masks.

 Obstacles are nothing but lessons and opportunities in disguise: Obstacles are our true self sending us signs that we need to change direction or take a new course of action.
 It is our higher self letting us know whatever lesson was there for us to learn has been achieved and there is another one awaiting.
 If your mind is open you will know this, however most of us see obstacles as painful experiences (and they are- for a time -but they are also more than that).

 We resist because our false ego taught us in terms of owning things/people.
-It is our false ego that tells us we are losing, when reality is we don’t own anything or anyone.
-Everyone is free.
+It is our false ego that tells us we are losing, when reality is we don’t own anything or anyone–everyone is free.
 Listening to our false ego does not make us bad, it simply means we still believe the old paradigm that we are small/helpless/scared.
-There is nothing wrong with feeling those things or with feeling the anger that may arise from situations where one has been hurt.
+There is nothing wrong with feeling those things or with feeling the anger which may arise from situations where one has been hurt.
 We are not perfect; I certainly am not.
-We need to stop deluding ourselves from believing we need to be perfect and realize being imperfect is actually what makes us unique and able to see differently than everyone else.
+We need to stop deluding ourselves from believing we need to be perfect and realize being imperfect yet trying our best, is actually what makes us unique and able to see differently than everyone else.

 There is always a reason to be thankful: As I have said in previous articles, the purpose of gratefulness is to connect you with your higher self which leads to a higher view of life.
-You have the power to decide on what to focus your attention, keep in mind whatever you focus your attention on will manifest in your reality.
-This can be challenging at first.
-Personally I struggle when it comes to wounds not healed yet but I also allow myself the room to fail from time to time at letting go of the hurt and anger which stops me from growth.
-I try to remind myself not to pay too much attention to mean spirited people and instead to retrain myself to focus on aspects that show love and harmony because those aspects will expand my life.
-Little by little I can see the benefits of this and just like a mosaic fragments of happiness, of fullness, of positive events/people will merge into a complete image.
+You have the power to decide what you focus on, keep in mind whatever you focus on will manifest in your reality.
+Personally, I try to remind myself not to pay too much attention to mean spirited people, instead I keep working on shifting my focus to aspects that show love and harmony, because those will expand my life.
+Little by little I can see the benefits of this practice, and just like a mosaic, fragments of happiness, of fullness, of positive events/people will merge into a complete image.
 This image will then replace the limited fearful images created by false ego.

 Our soul loves all sides of us unconditionally: First thing we need to realize and accept is we are all dual.
-We all have light and darkness within us (with very few exceptions: Psycho killers / metaphysics believes that some people through choosing not to advance in life and learn their lessons,have given up their soul; they are empty).
+We all have light and darkness within us.

-Your life has a purpose: No matter how lost or confused we may feel, our life has a purpose; you are the ones who determines that purpose.
+Your life has a purpose: No matter how lost or confused we may feel, our life has a purpose; we are the ones who determine what purpose.
 The more we learn to listen to our soul/to the observer, the more we will discover our purpose is to be self; to simply be.
-The more we listen to the observer (the real you) the more connected we become with that plan, the more connected we become with the plan, the more it will manifest in our lives.
+The more we listen to the observer (the real you) the more connected we become with life’s plan and the more good things will manifest in our lives.
 If you want to be sure of your purpose I recommend spending time meditating and engaging in other practices to expand your awareness.